-A small and simple interface to enable an Arduino to become a Model Railway DCC accessory decoder.
+A small and simple interface to enable an Arduino to listen to DCC Commands and become a Model Railway DCC Accessory Decoder.

 Use this interface with an Arduino to create your own Accessory decoders, DCC monitors, turn out control, signal control in fact anything your imagination can create.

 No more messing about with breadboards.